 LockDown Browser and Respondus Monitor protect the integrity of both proctored and unproctored online exams.
 Training is strongly recoommended for instructors to be successful in using LockDown Browser and Respondus Monitor.

-Training videos and resources are provided in the application itself, and we strongly encourage faculty to attend a training sessions provided by online Respondus.
-During the month of March, these are being offered daily: http://respondus.com/webinars.
+Training videos and resources are provided in the application itself, and we strongly encourage faculty to attend a training session provided by online Respondus.

 Virtual Computer Lab Access

 Virtual computer lab access is available to all faculty, staff, and students through the VMWare Horizon Virtual Desktop.
 Use the guide linked here to install.

 Statistical Software Access

 SPSS, SAS, and Mathematica are free to download for all faculty, staff, and students through this transition.
 Download the package through this site: https://tulane.onthehub.com

 Geared for higher education institutions to deliver training in four key areas: teaching and development, research, studying, and support and wellbeing.
 Use your Tulane account to get started.. www.epigeum.com

 - Chronicle of Higher Education Article: Going Online In A Hurry, What To Do And Where To Start [Download PDF]

 - Instructure Article: Scaling Online Learning when the Classroom Closes [Download PDF

 For questions, concerns, or suggestions about this guide, email the team at email@example.com.